microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 - Title - Sets the document title
 - Code - Inserts a block of code
 - Note - Inserts a note using DocFx formatted markdown (DFM)
-- Warning - Inserts a warnding usinf DocFx formatted markdown (DFM)
+- Warning - Inserts a warning using DocFx formatted markdown (DFM)
 - Table - Inserts a table from pipeline objects
 - Yaml - Inserts a YAML header

 ### Document

 Defines a named block that can be called to output documentation.
-The document keyword can be defined inline or in a seperate script file.
+The document keyword can be defined inline or in a separate script file.

 Syntax: